Addiction to TalkingBy Dr. Margaret Paul

 People who end up listening to an over-talker go on and on are often caretakers who are afraid to hurt the talker by disengaging or by telling the truth about their boredom.

 Talkers are often needy people who attempt to assuage their emptiness by trapping people into listening to them.
 For example, I've seen people telling a bank teller their life story, while the trapped teller doesn't know how to disengage without being impolite.
 The problem is that one of the reasons these people are without friends is that no one wants to be with them.
 It's draining to be at the other end of a needy person who uses talking as a way to fill up.

 If you are addicted to talking, perhaps you believe that you are being interesting when you go on and on about yourself.
 However, you might reconsider the truth of this belief if you find that many people avoid you.
-Most people will not tell you the truth - that they feel tired, drained and trapped in your presence, and bored by your talking.
+Most people will not tell you the truth - that they feel tired, drained and trapped in your presence, and bored by your talking about yourself or going into excrutiating detail about something that holds no interest for the them.
 Not wanting to offend you, they just stay away rather speak their truth.
 They don't answer the phone when they know it's you, and they find any excuse to not spend time with you.
 It's not that they don't like you - it's that they don't want to be used by you to fill up your emptiness.

 Healing Your Addiction to Talking

 Imagine that you have a child within you - your feeling self - who feels very alone.
 This child feels alone because you are not paying attention to him or her.
 Every time you trap someone into listening to you, it is as if you are handing this inner child away for adoption.
 You want someone else to attend to and approve of this child instead of you accepting this responsibility.